 |Malware Removal (Windows)||

-To sum up, RATs are malicious programs (although, there are legitimate Remote Administration Tools) that allow cyber criminals to control infected machines remotely.
-In most cases they are used to steal sensitive information and/or distribute malware.
-A couple of examples of other malware of this type are ExpertRAT, HoudRat and BitRAT.
+RATs are malicious programs (note, however, that some are legitimate Remote Administration Tools) that allow cyber criminals to control infected machines remotely.
+In most cases, they are used to steal sensitive information and distribute malware.
+Some examples of other malware of this type are ExpertRAT, HoudRat and BitRAT.